dktr0/Punctual/REFERENCE.md

 mono [graph] -- takes multi-channel graphs down to a single channel by summing/mixing

+gate [graph] [graph] -- when the absolute value of the second graph is lower than the absolute value of the first graph the output is zero, otherwise the output is just the value of the second graph (note: unlike a typical audio noise gate this gate closes and opens immediately)

 ## Punctual Graph Functions Specialised for Graphics

 These functions are specialized for graphics.
-However, they are still valid in audio contexts (where they are equivalent to specific default values).
+(While they are still "valid" in audio contexts - so that audio and video outputs can be freely mixed within the same Punctual "program" - in the audio domain these functions will all produce a constant signal of 0.)

 fx -- the position of the current fragment along the x-axis from left (-1) to right (1)